google/go-github/CONTRIBUTING.md

   the checkout afterward and repairs those call sites too, unwrapping a `new(...)` that the field no longer needs.
-It reports the call sites that no mechanical repair can express, such as one that passes a variable, rather than leaving them to be found by a build. `script/generate.sh` must still be run afterward to regenerate the accessors.
+It reports the call sites that no mechanical repair can express, such as one that passes a variable, rather than leaving them to be found by a build.
+A changed field type is generated into other files as well, such as the accessors of its struct, so `-fix` runs `script/generate.sh` for you when the checkout has one.
+It never rewrites a generated file itself: the generator would discard the repair, and the repository's generators leave their output read-only.
+  A repair that `-fix` planned and could not write, a call site it cannot repair, and a checkout that does not compile are each reported as a `not repaired:` line, and the run fails, so a run that reports a field repaired has not left a broken tree behind it.
   To repair a grandfathered field, delete its line from `exceptions.txt` first, or pass `-exceptions /dev/null` to treat every finding as new.
 - `-write-exceptions` rewrites `tools/schemafields/exceptions.txt` from the
   current findings.
 - `-descriptions` checks against local OpenAPI description files instead of downloading the ones pinned in `openapi_operations.yaml`.
-- `-verbose` lists request bodies that no operation could be found to check.
+- `-verbose` adds the full breakdown to the summary: the scan counts, the operation uses that resolved, the fields that a rule leaves alone, the per-rule tally, and every request body that was left unchecked, with the reason.

 GitHub's descriptions are large, so a run without `-descriptions` downloads them from `github/rest-api-description` at the `openapi_commit` pinned in `openapi_operations.yaml` and caches them in the user cache directory; a repeated run is therefore offline.
+The cache holds the revision in use alone, so it does not grow by the size of the descriptions at every revision the repository is pinned to.

 Findings are reported as `ERROR`s, which fail the run, and `WARN`ings, which are advisory. `tools/schemafields/exceptions.txt` grandfathers the findings